isomerpages/moe-christchurchsec/_our-experience/Special Learning Programmes/National Digital Learning Programme.md

 There are three DMA options, each allowing parents / guardians different levels of restriction, control and monitoring after school hours e.g. amend internet connection timing, install other applications.&nbsp;

+Should you wish to change your child’s / ward’s DMA After-School options, you can submit the request via [this link](https://form.gov.sg/639b30980ab349001216527e) .

 More details on the three DMA options can be found under “**Other Resources**”.

-Should you wish to change your child’s / ward’s DMA After-School options, you can submit the request via the link previously sent in PG.

 <img src="/images/DMA2.png" style="width:65%">